nabil828/comp1537-w25-playground/w12-MongoDB-Mongoose.js/readme.md

 and many more...

-### C. How Mongoose works with MongoDB
+### C. How Mongoose.js works with MongoDB

-Mongoose provides an interface to interact with MongoDB using a schema-based approach.
+Mongoose.js provides an interface to interact with MongoDB using a schema-based approach.
 You have to define three things to work with Mongoose: a connection, a schema, and a model.

 ## II.
 Getting Started with Mongoose

 ### A. Installation

-To install Mongoose in your Node.js project, you can use `npm` to install the mongoose package.
+To install Mongoose.js in your Node.js project, you can use `npm` to install the mongoose package.

 ```bash
 npm install mongoose